List of Katy Perry records and achievements: Asia-Pacific

+Throughout her career, Perry has obtained 2.3 billion on-demand streams in China, recognized by Billboard China.

 The Indian Music Industry (IMI) issued Perry multi-Platinum certifications when she visited India in November 2019.
 Teenage Dream was certified two-times Platinum, and both Prism and Witness earned three-times Platinum certifications.

 In Japan, Perry has obtained two top-10 albums on the Oricon Albums Chart with Teenage Dream and Prism.
 The latter stayed 73 weeks on the chart with an additional 40 weeks for the Complete Confection reissue.
 More than a year after its release, Teenage Dream received a Gold certification from the Recording Industry Association of Japan (RIAJ) in December 2011.
 On the Billboard Japan Hot 100, Perry has acquired three top-10 singles with "I Kissed a Girl", "California Gurls", and "Roar".
 The latter has become her highest-peaking song, reaching number four, and is her longest-charting song, remaining on the chart for a total of 24 weeks from 2013 to 2014.

 In New Zealand, Perry has achieved two number-one albums and nine number-one singles on the Official Aotearoa Music Charts.
 Teenage Dream spent a total of 137 weeks on the Top 40 Albums Chart, becoming her longest-charting album.
 For the week ending October 23, 2025, the album registered its 260th week on the Official Catalog Albums Chart and was certified 10-times Platinum by Recorded Music NZ.
 "Dark Horse" is Perry's longest-charting song on the Top 40 Singles Chart with 37 weeks, while "Roar" is her most certified single, with six-times Platinum certification.

 During the Asian leg of the Prismatic World Tour, Prism received multi-Platinum certifications, including four-times Platinum in the Philippines and two-times Platinum in Indonesia and Thailand.
-Perry was the first solo artist to perform at the Philippine Arena during her tour on May 7, 2015.
-It was one of her biggest shows then, with over 30,000 attendees.

 On the Gaon Digital Chart in South Korea, for the week ending September 11, 2010, every track from Teenage Dream that had not been released earlier debuted on the International Download Chart.
 All 12 songs from the album made it onto the chart for that week.
 Similarly, during the week ending October 26, 2013, all previously unreleased tracks from the Prism debuted on both the International Digital and Download Charts, each selling thousands of digital downloads.
 All 13 songs from the album, with an additional three from the deluxe edition, made it onto the chart for that week.
 Among these songs is "Roar", which previously debuted at number one on the International Digital Chart for the week ending August 17, 2013.
-It was Perry's first and only number one song on the chart and has sold more than 120,000 digital downloads as of December 2013.
+It became Perry's only number one song on the chart and has sold more than 120,000 digital downloads as of December 2013.